KlimLe/ML4B-Stock-Prediction/README.md

 This model combines advanced NLP techniques with time series forecasting to predict stock prices based on a comprehensive set of features extracted from news articles and stock data.
 By leveraging transformer-based neural networks, the model can capture complex dependencies and provide accurate predictions for multiple companies simultaneously.

+## 4. Results
+Describe what artifacts you have build
+Describe the libraries and tools you use
+Describe the concept of your app
+Describe the results you achieve by applying your trained models on unseen data Descriptive Language (no judgement, no discussion in this section -> just show what you built)

+## 5. Discussion
+Now its time to discuss your results/ artifacts/ app Show the limitations : e.g. missing data, limited training ressources/ GPU availability in Colab, limitaitons of the app Discuss your work from an ethics perspective:
+Dangers of the application of your work (for example discrimination through ML models) Transparency
+Effects on Climate Change
+Possible sources  Have a look at the "Automating Society Report";  Have a look at this website and their publications Further Research: What could be next steps for other researchers (specific research questions)

+## 6. Conclusion
+Short summary of your findings and outlook